Contact us today for your Free Quote

 Close

 Millions of us attend festivals every year.
 It’s a chance to spend time with friends (normally in a muddy field somewhere), dance and enjoy your favourite music.
 What’s not to like?
 However, you may be unaware of the shocking volume of waste these events generate.
-In 2018, British festivals including the likes of Glastonbury, Wireless and Download, contributed 23,500 tonnes of waste.
+British festivals including the likes of Glastonbury, Wireless and Download, contribute 23,500 tonnes of waste.
 Only 32% of this was recycled, demonstrating how festivals significantly contribute to Britain’s growing waste problem.

 How do they generate so much waste though?
 Well, there’s everything from transportation, for both festival goers and suppliers, fuel for transport and powering the event, and, more needlessly, the crazy use of single-use plastic like bottles, straws and food trays.

 Those working in the industry are changing their ways, though.
 In fact, some festivals have already taken the much preferred eco-route.
-For example, Boardmasters and Boomtown are just two of 61 festivals that have pledged to remove single-use plastic from their sites.
+For example, Boardmasters and Boomtown are just two of the festivals that have pledged to remove single-use plastic from their sites.
 One such event doing a whole lot of good for the world since it began is the Shambala festival in Northamptonshire, which operates using 100% renewable power, has eradicated disposable plastics and is meat and fish-free.
 Here at Bywaters, our events waste management service can handle all of your festival waste by providing suitable bins for different materials and then recycling them at our facilities.
 Now, we know a green event is possible, here we give you the lowdown on sustainability in the events industry.

 Monitoring Emissions

 As so many people flock to festivals in the UK every year, it’s guaranteed to generate considerable emissions.
 Of course, energy consumption levels are inevitable at some of the biggest, most popular events.
 However, the problem is often overlooked by organisers.
 As the majority of festivals are held in remote areas, they have to rely on imported energy to fuel their event.
 This involves transporting massive, diesel-powered generators which are necessary for the sound systems, stage lights, vendor power, and more.
 Shockingly, 99% of the energy used at these events contributes to carbon emissions, meaning they’re from non-renewable sources.
-These generators also go through over 380 million litres of fuel a year.
+These generators also go through over 12 million litres of fuel a year.
 Transportation to and from festival sites creates emissions too, with 21% of UK greenhouse gas emissions coming from transport overall.

 Why is this an issue?